ngough87/EventTrackerProject/README.md

 ## Overview

 The goal of this project was create a Spring Boot REST project in conjunction with REST API controllers, services and Spring Data JPA repositories.
+This project will serve as the back-end and I will build upon it to create an app called  "ThOmaha".

 Starting with database/schema creation in MySql Workbench, I built a small database with 6 tables.
 After completing the database, I moved on to JPA project creation in eclipse wherein I created 6 entities for corresponding database tables, in doing so I mapped all entity classes appropriately.
 After JPA completion, I started on the Spring Boot project, wherein I completed all controller and service logic to perform full CRUD on each entity totaling in 24 classes/interfaces of a REST API.
 I then tested controller routes using Postman.
 Overall this project was easy and fun, however time consuming considering the amount of class/interfaces/packages needed for each entity.

 ## Expected Routes